francoispluchino/FxpRequireAssetBundle/README.md

   - the assetic filters for all asset packages
   - the custom asset package
   - the rewrite output path of asset
-- Assetic filters:
-  - `requirecssrewrite`: for rewrite the url of another require asset in css file
-- Automatically move all inline:
-  - javascript in the same place defined in the twig base template
-  - stylesheet in the same place defined in the twig base template

 Documentation
 -------------